The Journey of a Thousand Textures

 Starting the Journey

-Working with different Fine Art Textures over the years I found what works for me and what does not work for my images and that has given me the experience to create my own Fine Art Textures.
+Working with different Painterly Texture Overlays over the years I found what works for me and what does not work for my images.

-In my Texture workshops I have been asked how do you know what textures to choose, what colour and appearance.
-The answer is “the journey of a thousand textures” ( I will use the word textures in this blog, but what I am referring to is Fine Art Textures ~ see my blog What is the difference)
+I have been asked how do you know what textures to choose, what colour and appearance.
+The answer is “the journey of a thousand textures” let me explain ( I will use the word textures in this blog) but what I am referring to is Painterly Texture Overlays or Texture Overlays.

-What photo to use a Fine Art Texture on?
+What photo to use a Painterly Texture Overlay on?

 ◼ When you first start using textures your choice of photo is the base ingredient, not every photo suits a texture and cannot disguise a bad photo.
 Start with something simple like an abandoned building, which on its own may look “BORING” but by adding a texture can bring it to life, you can give it a grungy or vintage feel the look is endless.